zeevmoney/atom-node/README.md

 ```
 ### Tracker Events:
 Except for 'error', the tracker emits this optional events:
 - retry - on first retry to server (500)
 The following are called only when there is a graceful shutdown:
 - stop  - when stop() is called or when tracker gets a killing signal
-- empty - when the backlog is empty and there are no more in flight msgs
+- empty - when the backlog is empty and there are no more in-flight msgs
 ```js
 tracker.on("stop", _ => console.log("[EXAMPLE2-GENERATOR] tracker stopped"));
 tracker.on("retry", _ => console.log("[EXAMPLE2-GENERATOR] tracker emitted 'retry' event"));